AviatrixSystems/Docs/HowTos/DataAnalSplunkSumo.rst

 If "Local" is selected for "Server Type", Aviatrix Controller itself will be enabled as a logstash server.
 Before you do this, make sure your controller has at least 30GB of hard disk space.

 On the Logstash console:
   Log into the web page of your logstash server to access the logs.
+The Kibana interface is divided into four main sections:
+  a.
+Discover
+	By default, this page will display all of your most recently received logs.
+You can filter through and find specific log messages based on Search Queries, then narrow the search results to a specific time range with the Time Filter.
+  b.
+Visualize
+	The Visualize page is where you can create, modify, and view your own custom visualizations.
+  c.
+Dashboard
+	The Dashboard page is where you can create, modify, and view your own custom dashboards.
+With a dashboard, you can combine multiple visualizations onto a single page, then filter them by providing a search query or by selecting filters by clicking elements in the visualization.
+  d.
+Settings
+	The Settings page lets you change a variety of things like default values or index patterns.

 4. Log management system Apps
 ====================================